USEPA/webcms/terraform/infrastructure/README.md

 - ECR repositories ([ecr.tf](ecr.tf))
 - An EventBridge cron schecule ([cron.tf](cron.tf))

+### ECR Mirrors

+We mirror public images from the Docker Hub in AWS.
+This meets two use cases:

+1. Fargate tasks do not have arbirary outbound HTTPS access in some AWS environments, so pulling directly from the Docker Hub is not supported, and
+2. Security requirements dictate that all images be made available for static analysis.

+The simplest way to meet these requirements is to simply copy images from the Docker Hub into ECR.

 ### Routing

 Since network load balancers do not perform request routing, we deploy [Traefik](https://traefik.io/) ([traefik_iam.tf](traefik_iam.tf), [traefik_service.tf](traefik_service.tf)).
 Traefik is able to [automatically discover configuration](https://doc.traefik.io/traefik/providers/ecs/) when running in ECS.
 This allows us to incrementally build up the routing configuration on a task-by-task basis, rather than having to define it up front.
 The router will monitor running containers across the services and balance load appropriately.